EvaldasBurlingis/bit-sprint2-crud/Readme.md

 :heavy_exclamation_mark: **NOTE DOCKER USE**

 Docker is used for mysql container.
-To use docker-compose create mysql folder in projects root directory and then run docker-compose;
+To use docker-compose create mysql folder in root directory and then run docker-compose;

 * Using local php environment
 ```bash